hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 where `nil` is type-compatible with every pass-by-reference type.

-I understand that `nil` is not technically a `null` pointer - but its behavior is close enough that at least some of the criticisms that apply to null pointers also apply to `nil`.
+I understand that `nil` is not technically a `null` pointer - but its behavior is close enough that criticisms that apply to null pointers also apply to `nil`.
 I have read [Understanding Nil][], and I understand that it is possible to implement methods where the receiver is `nil`,